rachanachetan/Tableau-Dashboards/Enchantments/README.md

 ### Result

-#### Overall chances of winning the lottery based on past results and specific conditions to keep in mind are:
+#### Based on our analysis, the overall chances of winning the lottery based on past results and specific conditions to keep in mind are: to choose Eightmile/Caroline zone as choice number 1, and to go on a thursday in october with a maximum group size of 4.

 <p align="center">
   <img src="/Enchantments/OverallRecco.png">